-Interview with Liliana recorded on the farm by Elena Lokteva, Colombia Green Buyer for Ally Coffee.
+This interview with Liliana Caballero Rojas was recorded at Hacienda Casablanca by Elena Lokteva, Colombia Green Coffee Buyer for Ally Coffee.

 Liliana Caballero is the owner of Hacienda Casablanca in Vereda Vericute, Municipio Floridablanco, Santander, Colombia.
 She tells the story of how she came to fulfill her dream of owning and operating a coffee farm, of building it into a beautiful property where both workers and guests feel at home.